Panagiotis Giannakis: Boston Celtics

 In 1981, the American basketball coach Dick Dukeshire, who had coached Giannakis with the senior Greek men's national team, asked Giannakis to move to the United States, to play college basketball at the Hellenic College.
 Dukeshire believed that Giannakis was good enough to play in the NBA.
 At that time, the Boston Celtics used the facilities of the Hellenic College's campus in Brookline, Massachusetts, for their training camp and practices.
-Dukeshire believed that if Gianankis was training with the school's team at the same time that the Celtics were there, that he had a chance to make the Celtics roster.
-Giannakis eventually agreed to move to the USA, and he joined the Hellenic College Owls team.
+Dukeshire believed that if Giannakis was training with the school's team at the same time that the Celtics were there, that he had a chance to make the Celtics roster.
+Giannakis eventually agreed to move to the US, and he joined the Hellenic College Owls team.

 While at training at Hellenic College, Giannakis was eventually noticed by the Celtics, and they invited him to join the team's 1981 summer league camp.
 However, during the summer training camp, Giannakis suffered a career-threatening knee injury that required multiple knee surgeries, and a lot of rehab time.
 During the knee surgery operation, it was also decided by the surgeon performing the procedure, that Giannakis' ACL would have to be removed from his knee.
 Giannakis was told by the doctor that performed the surgery that he didn't think it was possible for him to play professional basketball again.
 However, after ultimately recovering from his knee surgery, Giannakis went on to average 25 points per game with the Hellenic College Owls, during the 1981–82 season.
 After that, Giannakis then went back to Greece, where he finished the '81–'82 season with his previous club team, Ionikos Nikaias, in order to help them avoid a league relegation from Greece's top-tier level competition, the Greek Basket League.

-Giannakis was ultimately selected by the Boston Celtics, in the 9th round of the 1982 NBA Draft, with the 205th overall draft pick.
+Giannakis was ultimately selected by the Boston Celtics, in the 9th round of the 1982 NBA draft, with the 205th overall draft pick.
 Giannakis then took part in the team's 1982–83 preseason training camp.
 About a week before the start of the regular season, the Celtics traded center Dave Cowens to the Milwaukee Bucks, in exchange for point guard Quinn Buckner, and due to that, they no longer had the need for another point guard.
 The Celtics then asked Giannakis to join their CBA affiliate team, as a way to test how he could adjust to the American style of basketball, with the chance for him to earn an NBA contract with the main team later on.
 However, Giannakis declined the offer, and returned to Greece, where he would play for the rest of his career.